Lockdown Mosaic Projects

 I then had the bright idea to mosaic each coping stone along the front garden wall!
 Each stone measures 2ft long and there are 11 in total.
 I removed one at a time and worked on completing it in the art room then once grouted, it was cemented back into place.

 I used vintage 1970's and 80's delft tiles, spent casings, and blue and white blue willow pattern china and ceramic tiles.
 Each stone features a different animal and each has personal meaning.

 There are lots more images and info about the wall project on my facebook page.

-I have also started work on the Garden Goddess sculpture which you'll remember I started last year.
+I have also finished work on the Garden Goddess sculpture.
 I finished sculpting her out of Pal Tiya and then she was left over the winter due to other commitments/preparing for exhibitions etc.

-She will have painted parts and mosaic parts.
+She has painted parts and mosaic parts.
 She has a mirrored face to reflect the onlooker.
 Faceless yet multi faceted!